Driving home for Christmas! National Highways lifting roadworks for festive getaway

 Notable routes to benefit from roadworks being lifted for the festive period includes:

-• The A3 in Hindhead with more than nine miles of roadworks completed ahead of the festive getaway
+- the A3 in Hindhead with more than nine miles of roadworks completed ahead of the festive getaway

-• The M27 between junctions 2 and 3 (near Southampton) with more than 13 miles of roadworks completed before Christmas
+- tthe M27 between junctions 2 and 3 (near Southampton) with more than 13 miles of roadworks completed before Christmas

-• The M4 between junctions 13 and 12 (near Newbury) with more than 27 miles of roadworks removed for drivers
+- the M4 between junctions 13 and 12 (near Newbury) with more than 27 miles of roadworks removed for drivers

-• The A1 from A47 Wansford to Stibbington (near Peterborough) with five miles of roadworks lifted
+- the A1 from A47 Wansford to Stibbington (near Peterborough) with five miles of roadworks lifted

 National Highways Customer Service Director Andrew Butterfield said: “December is an incredibly busy period which is why we’re improving journeys for motorists by keeping 98 per cent of the roads we manage free from roadworks over Christmas.